Steverenner1/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+Express is how our routes use Node.
+Also, it allows us to use HTTP methods and middleware more quickly and easily.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+Middleware is functions that lie between the route and the endpoint, serving a specific parameter before a request is executed.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

+A resource, for example Helmet, is a pre written optional dependency that helps us with our back end.
+For example Helmet applies a higher level of security for us.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+A (200) HTTP status is successful, with middleware we can pass in next().

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+By using express router, and optional folders such as an environment.

 ## Project Setup